For women, boxing workouts pull no punches

 Her club boasts a regulation-sized ring and some 35 150-pound (68-kilogram) punching bags.
 Women, who make up 60 percent of her clientele, gravitate to the group fitness classes.

 "We get working class people, professional women, students, some senior citizens too," she said.
-"We hWOMEave a few pros, but most people are there to work out."
+"We have a few pros, but most people are there to work out."

 McCart, a Chicago-based public defender, said the strength she gained from her boxing fitness classes complements her running.